Understanding Ectopic Pregnancy

 The IUD and Ectopic Pregnancies

 There are a number of conditions and risk factors that can lead to ectopic pregnancies.
 Many people hear about ectopic pregnancy in relation to the IUD.
 The IUD, in and of itself, does not cause an ectopic pregnancy.
-Rather, having a normal pregnancy is very unlikely if you are using an IUD correctly.
-If you get pregnant while using one, the chances are higher that the pregnancy is not developing inside the uterus.
-However, most people, once they remove the IUD, have normal pregnancies.
+Rather, having a normal pregnancy is unlikely if you have an IUD.
+If you get pregnant while using an IUD (which is not very likely), the chances are higher that the pregnancy is not developing inside the uterus and thus will be an ectopic pregnancy.
+However, most people, once they remove the IUD, will have normal pregnancies and are no longer at risk for ectopic pregnancies.

 Other Risk Factors